Outcry over Trump’s cuts to Medicare hospital payments

 WASHINGTON — As a presidential candidate, Donald Trump promised not to cut Social Security, Medicare, or Medicaid.
-Trump later went back on his Medicaid promise, and now he’s being criticized for steep Medicare payment cuts proposed in his new budget.
+Once in the White House, Trump reneged on his Medicaid promise, and now he’s being criticized for proposing steep Medicare payment cuts in his new budget.

-The budget calls for $845 billion in spending reductions to Medicare over 10 years, mainly by cutting future payments to hospitals and other service providers.
-Medicare now costs about $650 billion a year, and spending is expected to rise sharply as the baby boom generation goes into retirement.

 House Speaker Nancy Pelosi told The Associated Press on Tuesday that the budget embodies long-standing Republican ambitions “to make Medicare wither on the vine.”